Advertiser Disclosure

 In general, Chase will only pull 1 credit report when you apply for the Freedom Unlimited card, so be sure that your credit reports aren’t frozen before you apply.

-Maximizing Your Success When Applying for the Freedom Unlimited Card
+Maximizing Success With Freedom Unlimited Card Application

 With all of that being said, here are some great tips we recommend implementing if you’re serious about getting the Freedom Unlimited card: